jortilles/byPassPentahoLogin/README.md

 	</filter-mapping>
 ```

-Finally add the servelt jast at the end of the servlet declarations.
+Add the servelt just at the end of the servlet declarations.
 ```
   <!-- insert additional servlets -->
   <servlet>